~Every adventure is a chance to live the way you dream.~

 Raised in the Midwest by baby boomers, I lived well with plenty of opportunity and love from the German and Italian sides that crowd my life.
 My family is big, nosy, and unconditional, and yelling is loving.
 I was brought up to own up to my individuality and take charge of my life.

 So in 2018, I decided to move to Boston due to an unexpected job opportunity unrelated to writing.
 Eventually, circumstances changed for the better.
 In my librarian chair, I sit typing away at my secretary desk as often as possible if at-home distractions don’t get the better of me.
 With a couple spoonfuls of peanut butter, an apple pear in hand, and bottomless coffee as fuel.
 When I’m not writing, my common pastimes include reading, bingeing sitcoms and re-runs, and scrolling through Pinterest for ideas.
 On the side, I keep tabs on my research too.
 It comes with the territory when writing about the historical roots of Arthurian legend (in a fictitious plot).
 Authenticity is crucial.
-The first installment of the series is complete and being sent out via query.
-While this waiting process is in motion, I am writing a new story as an emotional break before resuming onto the second Arthurian installment.
+The first installment of the series, Virago, is complete and available on all major eBook retailers and on Amazon as a paperback.
+Currently, I am writing my recent standalone novel, A Year with December, where its first ten episodes are available live only (and a new episode ready weekly) on Kindle Vella through the Kindle app.
+I will proceed onto the sequel to Virago towards the end of Fall.

 Aside from historical fiction, I explore a multitude of genres; contemporary, thriller, romance, as well as fantasy and sci-fi brewing on my Google Drive.